Toledo vs. Middle Tennessee Bahamas Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Over/Under Insights

-- Toledo has combined with its opponents to score more than 50.5 points in six of 11 games this season.
+- Toledo and its opponents have combined to put up more than 49.5 points in six of 11 games this season.

-- This contest's total is 3.7 points greater than the 46.8 these two squads combine to allow per game this season.
+- These two squads combine to allow 46.8 points per game, 2.7 fewer than this contest's over/under.

-- The Rockets and their opponents have scored an average of 55.0 points per game in 2021, 4.5 more than Friday's total.

 Toledo Stats and Trends

-- Toledo is 6-1 against the spread and 6-2 overall this season when the team records more than 25.8 points.
+- When Toledo scores more than 25.8 points, it is 6-1 against the spread and 6-2 overall.

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.